Selling Mountain Property

 IV.
 Asking Price

 After selecting a broker, you will have to decide what price to ask for your property.
-Your broker will pay an important role in this decision.
-Your motivation to get your property sold can be an important factor in determining the asking price.
 An unrealistic asking price may produce little interest in your property.
-Other resources for determining what to ask for your property are the County Assessors’ website (Pitkin County: www.pitkinassessor.org, Eagle County: www.eaglecounty.us/assessor/, Garfield County: www.garfieldcountyassessor.org).
+On the other hand, a fair price may generate enough interest in a home to spark competition among potential buyers, drive up the sales price and get your property sold quicker.
+Your broker will play an important role in this decision, but there are other resources for determining what to ask for your property as well such as the County Assessors’ website (Pitkin County: www.pitkinassessor.org, Eagle County: www.eaglecounty.us/assessor/index.cfm, Garfield County: www.garfieldcountyassessor.org).
 Colorado law requires that County Assessors establish market value every two years.
 On residential property, this is generally based on sales of comparable property going back up to 24 months.
 Market value and assessment rates are used to establish Assessed Value (7.96% of market value for improved property and 29% of market value for commercial property and vacant land).
 Colorado real estate taxes are paid based on the Assessed Value of the subject property.
 Because market value is fixed every other year, and because comparable sales going back up to 24 months are used, the County Assessors’ determination of market value usually lags behind current market conditions and may not be as precise as the conclusions drawn by a private appraiser.
 Nevertheless, the Assessor’s website is a useful resource.
 Another resource may be a local appraiser.
 If you obtained a loan when you purchased your property, the same appraiser who provided the loan appraisal might be available to give an update.
 If you do not have an old appraisal that can be updated, most sellers do not obtain new appraisals, presumably because of the expense or because the seller does not believe an appraisal is necessary to establish the asking price.
 In Colorado, there are four levels of appraiser licenses that determine what types of property the licensee may appraise.
-The four types of licensures available are: Registered Appraiser (a registered appraiser has met certain educational requirements to be Board-certified but must be supervised by a supervising appraiser), Licensed Appraiser (a licensed appraiser has met certain educational and experience requirements to be Board licensed and may appraise non-complex residential properties within certain parameters), Certified Residential Appraiser (a certified residential appraiser may appraise certain residential properties without regard to transaction value or complexity), and Certified General Appraiser (this is the highest level of appraiser and qualifies the appraiser to appraise, if competent, all types of property).
+The four types of licensures available are: Registered Appraiser (a registered appraiser has met certain educational requirements to be Board certified but must be supervised by a supervising appraiser), Licensed Appraiser (a licensed appraiser has met certain educational and experience requirements to be Board licensed and may appraise non-complex residential properties within certain parameters), Certified Residential Appraiser (a certified residential appraiser may appraise certain residential properties without regard to transaction value or complexity), and Certified General Appraiser (this is the highest level of appraiser and qualifies the appraiser to appraise, if competent, all types of property).

 V. Listing Contract